awesome-panel/panel-mermaid/README.md

 ## Mermaid Configuration

-The `MermaidConfiguration` widget allows you to adjust diagram styling and themes, making it simple to adapt to various visual preferences.
+The `MermaidConfiguration` widget allows you to adjust diagram styling and themes interactively, making it simple to adapt to various visual preferences.
 You can customize:

 - **Look**: Choose between `classic` or `handDrawn`.
 - **Theme**: Choose from several themes like `default`, `dark`, `forest`, etc.